ome/omero-guide-qupath/docs/qupath.rst

    |image5|

 #.
 Note: You can save the results locally by clicking *Save* in the bottom right of the *Detection results table*.
+If you are using your own server, you can upload the results and link them to the Image.

 #.
 In the following steps, we will show how to convert the ROIs your just created in QuPath into OMERO ROIs and attach them to the image in OMERO.